Top 10+ Tips That Will Help You Organize Your Notes

 Outlines help organize the information to be easier for you to access.
 Visual cues have the same effect.
 You can try using mind maps or split the page into two separate, primary and secondary, ideas.

 However, these solutions are usually best when you take notes from a written source.
 You have time to process the information and condense it.
-Arranging what’s left into visual schemes will make it better for you to revise later.
+Arranging what’s left into visual schemes will make it better for you to revise later. or else you can use an AI image generator to create some visuals.

 Try Out Cornell Method